calico/scBasset/README.md

     git clone https://github.com/calico/scBasset.git
     pip install -e scBasset
 ```
+Installation should take only a few minutes.
 Verify that scBasset is correctly installed by running in python:
 ```
     import scbasset
 ```